borg286/sevtech/README.md

 ### Astral Sorcery beginnings

 Astral sorcery is based on star light feeding into bigger and bigger altars and actual star gazing.
 Getting the luminous crafting table opens the next age.
-This mod is gated on aquamarine whis is configured to come only from the top of the Beneath world, and Mulberry bark which can only be scraped off with a Better with Mods Saw, and a Necronomicon Ritual taking 1000 PE (waiting in front of statue with book in hand for 15 minutes, or with a Energy Pedestal).
+This mod is gated on aquamarine which is configured to come only from the top of the Beneath world, and Mulberry bark which can only be scraped off with a Better with Mods Saw, and a Necronomicon Ritual taking 1000 PE (waiting in front of statue with book in hand for 15 minutes, or with a Energy Pedestal).

 * Need bronze tier pickaxe or claw paxel to pick up the luminous crafting table.